UA-112830647-1

 Day 10: Departure Day

-Arrival at Tribhuvan International airport in Our Representative will be waiting you outside the arrival terminal gate by our representative.
+Arrival at Tribhuvan International Airport in Our Representative will be waiting for you outside the arrival terminal gate by our representative.
 You will be transferred to your hotel.
 Overnight at your hotel in Kathmandu.

 Day 03: Kathmandu – Pokhara (910m/2986ft.)

-After Breakfast 6 hrs Drive to Pokhara about 200km by Tourist Bus through good scenery of River and countryside.
+After Breakfast, 6 hrs Drive to Pokhara about 200km by Tourist Bus through the good scenery of the River and countryside.
 Check in to the Hotel.
 Free afternoon on your own.
-Take a walk around Lakeside or you can do boating at fewa lake.
+Take a walk around Lakeside or you can do boating at Phewa Lake.

 Day 04: Pokhara – Tikhedhunga (1577m)

-After Breakfast an hour drive to Nayapul (50km).
+After Breakfast an hour’s hour’s drive to Nayapul (50km).
 Then start your Trek about 20 minutes to Birethati, a prosperous town beside the Modi River.
-Again heading your Trek to hille, then trek to tirkhe dughga.
-This day you will Trek about 3-4hrs.
+Again head your Trek to Hile, then trek to Tikhedhunga.
+On this day you will Trek about 3-4hrs.
 O/N at Guest House.

 Day 06: Ghorepani to Tadapani (2,700m/8,860ft) with Poon Hill: 5– 6hrs